-- A. Activities Allowed or Unallowed
+A. Activities Allowed or Unallowed

 - C. Cash Management

 - E. Eligibility

-- G. Matching, Level of Effort, Earmarking

-- H. Period of Performance

 - L. Reporting

 - N. Special Tests and Provisions

 The Matrix of Common Compliance Requirements for Student Financial Assistance Program Clusters is contained in section two of the OMB Compliance Supplement.
 Specific compliance requirements for Student Financial Assistance programs are also contained in the compliance supplement.